Member Organizations

 International Education Standards

-Federal Decree No. 227 of 1997 on the Establishment of a Professional Accountancy Organization in the United Arab Emirates (UAE) establishes some initial professional development (IPD) and general continuing professional development (CPD) requirements for auditors, which is further defined by the Ministry of Economy (MoE).
-Details of the IPD and CPD requirements are presented below which do not appear to incorporate the revised 2019 IES requirements as of the date of the assessment.
+Federal Decree No. 227 of 1997 on the Establishment of a Professional Accountancy Organization in the United Arab Emirates (UAE) and Federal Decree No. 41 of 2023 on Regulating the Auditing and Accounting Profession establish initial professional development (IPD) and general continuing professional development (CPD) requirements for auditors, which is further defined by the Ministry of Economy (MoE) via Ministerial Resolution 111-2 of 2022 on Approval of Application of Fellowship Certificate and Continuing Professional Education Program for Auditors Registered with the Ministry of Economy.

 Current Status: Partially Adopted